micro-ROS/micro-ROS.github.io/_posts/2020-06-17-fiware_webinar.md

 author: francesca-finocchiaro
 ---

-On June 17th eProsima held a webinar hosted by the Fiware Foundation, within the framework of a series of free webinars offered by Fiware about open source platform components for Smart Solutions.
+On June 17th, eProsima held a webinar hosted by the Fiware Foundation, within the framework of a series of free webinars offered by Fiware about open source platform components for Smart Solutions.

-Both eProsima and the Fiware Foundation are members of the OFERA consortium, which gave birth and actually maintains the micro-ROS project.
+Both, eProsima and the Fiware Foundation, are members of the OFERA consortium, which gave birth and actually maintains the micro-ROS project.

 Jaime Martin, CEO at eProsima, presented “The Use of DDS Middleware in Robotics”, by giving an introduction about Fast DDS - the most complete open source DDS Middleware for ROS 2.
 Francesca Finocchiaro, Project Manager at eProsima, presented Micro XRCE-DDS - the lightweight DDS middleware for microcontrollers that is at the basis of micro-ROS, in addition to an introduction to the micro-ROS architecture and its usage in the context of robotics applications for resource-constrained environments.